Welcome to 5th Jozi Book Fair 2013!

 25 - 26 October 2013,

 Reading the Word and the World: the Role of Libraries

-We welcome your participation to exhibit your written work and materials at the Fair, and also take part in the JBF Programme by hosting or attending the various activities at the Fair.
-These activities include roundtable discussions and informal conversations, seminars, book launches, and readings as well as screenings related to the world of books and training workshops.
+We welcome you to exhibit your written work and materials and to take part in the JBF Programme by hosting or attending the various activities at the Fair.
+These activities include roundtable discussions and informal conversations, seminars, book launches, readings, training workshops as well as screenings related to books .
 The Jozi Book Fair is also a space to network and meet other people interested in the world of reading, writing and books!

 To read more about the Jozi Book Fair click here.

 Jozi Book Fair 2013: A focus on the role of libraries